 “It’s all about skin function,” Jeremy Muijs, who founded the label with his brother Keston, told Broadsheet when the flagship was announced last year.
 “Beauty just isn’t going to come from this magical pot of cream.
 Those active ingredients are great, but an active ingredient on a skin cell that isn’t functioning well is pointless.”

-When the space opens to the public on November 4, you’ll be able to buy Grown Alchemist’s products in-person for the first time.
+Here, you’re able to buy Grown Alchemist’s products in-person for the first time.
 The team works with organic, all-natural ingredients such as white tea, olive leaf, pink grapefruit, ginkgo and rosehip to develop cream cleansers, serums, masks, toners, intensive moisturisers and more (Gwyneth Paltrow is a fan of its watermelon and vanilla lip balm).

 They’re also incorporated into facials, LED-light treatments, oxygen treatments and IV drip therapy – which “delivers vitamins and minerals directly to your bloodstream,” Jeremy says – that take place in two very zen, minimal treatment rooms.
-Only the drip therapy will be available until the government restrictions ease, as it can be done with a mask on.

 This is Grown Alchemist’s first standalone physical store (the company already has counters at some David Jones stores).
 It was designed by celebrated architecture firm Herbert & Mason (Meatsmith, Gingerboy, Sydney’s Reuben Hills) in collaboration with Grown Alchemist's in-house team, and draws influence from industrial laboratories.